andrewbaxter/spaghettinuum/readme.md

 Featuring:

 - DNS bridge
-- Smartcard/PCSC/GPG-card identities for extra protection if you want
+- Smartcard/PCSC/GPG-card identities, optionally, as an excuse to buy a new Yubikey 5 Nano
 - A simple RESTy API

-Current status: Use if you dare (early development)
+Current status: Planned features implemented, but not thoroughly tested

 # What is this